LAST UPDATED – 10/17/22 – Great Ocean Road Guide

 Before you start planning your trip to Australia, you need to make sure that you have all of the entrance requirements covered.
 In order to help make sure you are prepared to travel to Australia, I have included a link to my Australia Passport, VISA, Customs, and Immunization Requirements for Visitors Guide below for you to review.
 Once you have all of these requirements taken care of, then you can start to make your travel arrangements.

 Outside of taking care of the passport, visa, and immunization requirements so that you can get into Australia and don’t get sick, there is no more important pre-travel planning task than making sure you pack the right clothing and gear for your trip.
-To help make sure you are properly packed and prepared, I have included links to some of my packing resources below for you to review.
+To help make sure you are properly packed and prepared, I have included links to some of my packing resources in my Great Ocean Road guide below for you to review.

 Top Things to See and Do

 One thing that you will never be in short supply of when driving the Great Ocean Road in Australia is amazing things to see and do.
 There are few road trips in this world that are as chalk full of beautiful views, amazing wildlife, and memorable experiences to have.
-In order to assist you in planning your trip to see the Great Ocean Road, I have outlined some of my top things to see and do on the road trip for you to review below.
+In order to assist you in planning your trip to see the Great Ocean Road, I have outlined some of my top things to see and do on the road trip for you to review in my Great Ocean Road guide below.

 |Great Otway National Park|